 Another feature is the enabling of a file backup on the embedded PC.
 When Enable File Backup is checked, all product files will be automatically stored in the radiometer's data directory.
-This is usually done for safety reasons because the standard mode of measurements is to enable automatic data storage on the host (online monitored data).
-Without monitoring the data on the host and only storing it on the radiometer as backup, the user will sooner or later have to transfer the data from the embedded PC to the host using the Transfer Data and System Files menu.
+This is usually done for safety reasons because the standard mode of measurements is to enable automatic data storage on the H-PC (online monitored data).
+Without monitoring the data on the H-PC and only storing it on the radiometer as backup, the user will sooner or later have to transfer the data from the R-PC to the H-PC using the Transfer Data and System Files menu.